PeterVranken/ST4ForOctave/readMe.md

 # Current revision #

-The current revision of the [downloadable files](https://sourceforge.net/projects/stringtemplate-for-octave/) is SVN r63 as of 02.04.2020 23:05:31.
+The current revision of the [downloadable files](https://sourceforge.net/projects/stringtemplate-for-octave/) is SVN r68 as of 21.02.2023.

+The Java jar files require a Java runtime system of at least Java 8 (aka 1.8).

 Please refer to the SVN log for latest changes.

 # How to run the StringTemplate V4 engine from GNU Octave? #